 PenFed Credit Union is another website that utilizes clean navigation and also includes a customer testimonial section as a standout feature on their site to help establish trust.
 Images of real people provide an opportunity to capture attention and build engagement.
 They are able to reinforce their credibility and commitment to customer education by providing links to helpful blogs and pages that explain the benefits of membership.
 A simple navigation and a series of easy-to-recognize icons help guide users through the site.

 This website has a clean, professional and modern responsive design, but what really sets it apart from the others on this list is their attention to effective content.
 In addition to building generic pages for each of their products, Texas Capital has created individual content pages targeted to specific industries.
 Each of these pages explains how Texas Capital can assist businesses in those industries and provides contact information for professionals at the bank who have experience working with those types of businesses.
 So, not only are these pages designed to convert, but they will help Texas Capital rank higher in the search engine results for industry-specific keywords.

 Aside from those unique content pages, the site itself is doing just about everything correctly.
-It has a slick responsive design, trust signals from Forbes and SNL Financial on the homepage, clear calls-to-action, ongoing content creation that is relevant to their audience, and multi-level navigation that helps their visitors find what they need quickly.
+It has a slick responsive design, trust signals from Newsweek on the homepage, clear calls-to-action, ongoing content creation that is relevant to their audience, and multi-level navigation that helps their visitors find what they need quickly.

 What Makes These Websites Effective?

 Your website is the face of your company online, and it’s the first impression that many people will have of your bank or credit union.
 We all know that first impressions are important, but this is even more true online, since users rate the visual appeal of a website and form brand opinions within 0.05 seconds!
 Couple this with the fact that consumers have high standards when it comes to online content, and the importance of website design becomes obvious.